EvilOdil/Garden-Challenge/README.md

+##**How to Setup**##
+1.Download the codebase as a zip file.
+2.Extract the files in to a folder
+3.Open the main.py
+4.Install pygame
+    ```python
+    pip install pygame

+    ```
+5.Run the code and check if it is working
+6. Update the play_area function in main.py to protect the plants.

 Here’s a **list of things students can do in the `play_area` function** using the `garden_manager`.
 These actions allow for plant and pest management, experimentation.
 Use your coding knowledeg to write an effective play_area function to grow and protect the plantation.

 ---